chainhaus/solidity-101/README.md

 # Solidity 101 BlockchainNYC.io Session

-From http://blockchainnyc.io Solidity session June 19th, 2018 at Rise NYC.
-We use pure programmatic means to compile and deploy a smart contract to Ethereum Ganache, Rinkeby and mainnet.
-Uses little to no scaffolding code, zero tools.
+This is from http://blockchainnyc.io Solidity session I gave on June 19th, 2018 at Rise NYC.
+I use pure programmatic means to compile and deploy a smart contract to Ethereum Ganache, Rinkeby and mainnet.
+Uses little to no scaffolding code, zero deployment tools.

 # Setup